barakadax/TicTacToe/README.md

 Tic tac toe against the computer when the computer randomize it's marking places.

-Version 1 is long 1 function code.
-Version 2 uses less variables & built using functions.
+Version 1 is long 1 function code, version 2 uses less variables & built using functions.